invalidhippo/VODerino/README.md

 Whether you want to watch streams live or save them for later, VODerino has you covered.

    ✓ Simple and direct — no API querying or unnecessary complexity.

    ✓ Monitors chat activity to detect when a stream goes live.

    ✓ Auto-launch streams in your preferred media player.

    ✓ Stream recording option to capture and watch later.

    ✓ Lightweight and easy to use.
 Set it and forget it.

 VODerino – The perfect tool for viewers who want to instantly catch a live stream and have the option to record for later.

-Setup Instructions:

-    -This application uses a CLI interface and is intended for use on Windows.
+Setup Instructions (*This is a Windows CLI application*):

     -Unzip the contents of the package into a directory of your choice.
     -Open a Command Prompt window and navigate to the directory using the cd command.
     -Type "VODerino", then press Enter.

     The guided initial setup will attempt to retrieve required settings, such as your Chatterino logs directory.
     If it's not automatically detected, open Chatterino and go to Settings → Moderation → Logs tab.
     Enable logging, then copy the log directory path and paste it when prompted.

     Note: *Chatterino must be running and connected to the chat for this to work*

 Usage / Syntax: